| Conservation ConcernsReptiles first appeared on Earth around 260 million years ago and the number of species

 is generally impossible to return them to their native area and often euthanasia is the only

 solution.
 It is unfortunate that the animal must pay for the mistakes of humans.
+PersecutionMany people do not like reptiles, particularly snakes.
+The Timber Rattlesnake was wiped out

 from Canada because of deliberate persecution.
 While a healthy respect for rattlesnakes is